robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ If you can wrap up any function from `Void` to `Optional<T>` in a `GeneratorOf` with no other feedback provided, why does `GeneratorType` exist at all?
 Why don’t they _only_ use function types?

-^ Alas, that one will have to wait for the Swift team to write their memoirs.
-We can assume that they have their reasons, though, and so might we—sometimes you need just a _little_ extra functionality, even once you’ve factored your types out as far as you can.
+^ Alas, that one will have to wait for the Swift team’s memoirs.
+We can assume that they have their reasons, though—and so might we.
+After all, sometimes you need just a _little_ extra functionality than just a bare function type.

 ---